iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 repository, the status will be changed to ``Final``.

-To allow gathering of additional design and interface feedback before committing to long term stability for a language feature or standard library API, a GEP may also be marked as "Provisional".
+To allow gathering of additional design and interface feedback before committing to long term stability for a feature or API, a GEP may also be marked as "Provisional".
 This is short for "Provisionally Accepted", and indicates that the proposal has been accepted for inclusion in the reference implementation, but additional user feedback is needed before the full design can be considered "Final".
-Unlike regular accepted GEPs, provisionally accepted GEPs may still be Rejected or Withdrawn even after the related changes have been included in a Python release.
+Unlike regular accepted GEPs, provisionally accepted GEPs may still be Rejected or Withdrawn even after the related changes have been included in a release.

 Wherever possible, it is considered preferable to reduce the scope of a proposal to avoid the need to rely on the "Provisional" status (e.g. by deferring some features to